CasparCG/client/README.md

 See CHANGES.TXT for details.

 ## Development
-Pre-built Qt 5.* binaries for Windows 64-bit (MinGW) can be found here: http://tver-soft.org/qt64
+Pre-built Qt 5.* binaries for Windows 64-bit (MinGW SEH exception handling) can be found here: http://tver-soft.org/qt64

 ## License
 CasparCG Client is distributed under the GNU General Public License GPLv3 or